python-pillow/Pillow/docs/reference/ImageGrab.rst

 .. py:function:: PIL.ImageGrab.grabclipboard()

     Take a snapshot of the clipboard image, if any.
+Only macOS and Windows are currently supported.

     .. versionadded:: 1.1.4 (Windows), 3.3.0 (macOS)